Practical Introduction to Non-Linear Finite Element Analysis (FEA)

 Who Should Attend

-This non-linear FE course is aimed at engineers and scientists who want to gain an understanding of the fundamental theory of non-linear FE analysis and its application to practical problems.
+This non-linear finite element course is aimed at engineers and scientists who want to gain an understanding of the fundamental theory of non-linear Finite Element Analysis, solution accuracy, difficulties and application to practical problems.

-As this is an advanced FE course, a pre-requisite for this course is a reasonable knowledge of linear FE theory and applications.
-However, no prior knowledge of non-linear FE theory is required.
-The course is independent of any FE software code.
+As this is an advanced Finite Element course, a pre-requisite for this course is a reasonable knowledge of linear Finite Element theory and applications.
+However, no prior knowledge of non-linear Finite Element theory is required.
+The course is independent of any finite element software code.

-A brief overview of linear FE formulation, numerical algorithms, etc. to provide a foundation for the non-linear formulation.
+A brief overview of linear Finite Element formulation, numerical algorithms, etc. to provide a foundation for the non-linear formulation.

 ● General Introduction to Non-linear problems

-Classifications of non-linear problems, Comparison of linear and non-linear FE analysis, Non-linear algorithms and procedures, Difficulties in modelling non-linear problems.
+Classifications of non-linear problems, Comparison of linear and non-linear finite element analysis, Non-linear algorithms and procedures, Difficulties in modelling non-linear problems.

-Basic plasticity theory, Uniaxial and multi-axial plasticity, Work hardening, FE treatment of plasticity, Solution strategy and accuracy, Discussion of typical practical plasticity applications.
+Basic plasticity theory, Uniaxial and multi-axial plasticity, Work hardening and cycle loading, finite element treatment of plasticity, Solution strategy and accuracy, Discussion of typical practical plasticity applications.

 ● Creep and Visco-elasticity

-Basic theory of creep, FE algorithms for creep problems and time marching, Explicit and implicit time integrations, Discussion of typical practical creep applications.
+Basic theory of creep, uniaxial and multiaxial creep therory, time and strain hardening, Explicit and implicit time integrations, Discussion of typical practical creep applications.

 ● Contact Problems

-Basic theory of contact mechanics, classification of contact configurations, Hertzian and non-Hertzian contact problems, FE contact algorithms, Penalty methods and Lagrange multipliers, Difficulties in modelling contact problems, Tips and guidelines, Discussion of practical contact problems.
+Basic theory of contact mechanics, classification of contact configurations, Hertzian and non-Hertzian contact problems, finite element contact algorithms, Penalty methods and Lagrange multipliers, Difficulties in modelling contact problems, Tips and guidelines, Discussion of practical contact problems.

 ● Geometric Non-linearity

-Basic theory of geometric non-linearity, GNL stress-strain definitions, FE algorithms for geometric non-linearities, Arc-length and line-search methods, Solution strategy and accuracy, Discussion of typical GNL problems.
+Basic theory of geometric non-linearity, GNL stress-strain definitions, finite element algorithms for geometric non-linearities, buckling problems, Arc-length and line-search methods, Solution strategy and accuracy, Discussion of typical GNL problems.

-● Brief introduction to other advanced FE Applications
+● Brief introduction to other advanced Finite Element Applications

 Events - Cancellation Policy